TheDragonary/hypr-dots/README.md

 The coolest feature is probably the wallpaper switcher, and I guess the waybar is neat too.
 The colours changing with the wallpaper is also pretty cool.
 I don't have much to say.
 This is a pretty simple rice after all.

+After installing, press Win + T to change background, this should get swww and pywal running and also get rid of the error message.

 ## Screenshots
 ![](https://github.com/TheDragonary/hypr-dots/blob/main/screenshots/screenshot.png)
 ![](https://github.com/TheDragonary/hypr-dots/blob/main/screenshots/screenshot2.png)